alexbruno/hexo-generator-json-content/README.md

 You can exclude meta, pages or posts contents from `content.json` by setting `meta`, `pages`, or `posts` to `false`.

-`meta` enables or disables including the `meta` section of the json.
-`pages` enables or disables including the `pages` section of the json.
-`posts` enables or disables including the `posts` section of the json.

-To exclude individual fields from output, set their config values to `false`.
+To exclude individual fields from `pages` or `posts` output set their config values to `false`.

-`keywords` options use [https://github.com/michaeldelorenzo/keyword-extractor](michaeldelorenzo/keyword-extractor) that is a NPM package for creating a keyword array from a string and excluding stop words.
+`keywords` options uses [michaeldelorenzo/keyword-extractor](https://github.com/michaeldelorenzo/keyword-extractor) that is a NPM package for creating a keyword array from a string by removing stopwords.

 If **keyword-extractor** don't supports your language, don't worry!
 It's disbled by default.